Shareholders AgreementA Shareholders Agreement allows you to clarify the relationship between shareholders of your company.

 What classes of shares can be issued?

 There are various types of shares that can be issued.
 Examples are company issued options, contributing shares, preference shares and ordinary shares.
+It's important to note, a class of shares/share class will have attached the holder's voting rights to it.
+These can be outlined in a company constitution.

 What are drag along tag along provisions?